Album Description:

 Production Team and Studio: Crafting a Polished Sound

-"No Protection" was produced by Peter Wolf, known for his work with artists like The Commodores and Heart.
-The album was recorded at several studios, including Fantasy Studios in Berkeley, California, and Soundcastle Recording Studio in Los Angeles.
-The production team's meticulous attention to detail resulted in a polished, radio-ready sound that propelled the album to the top of the charts.
+“No Protection” was produced by Peter Wolf, whose meticulous attention to detail resulted in a polished, radio-ready sound.
+The album was recorded at several studios, including Fantasy Studios in Berkeley, California, and Soundcastle Recording Studio in Los Angeles, California.

 Grace Slick: A Rock Icon’s Farewell